-This ever-expanding city has a knack for keeping an East Coast pace without stomping on its Southern roots; the locals are said to be exceedingly polite and dedicated to keeping classic Southern charm alive.
+This ever-expanding city has a knack for keeping an East Coast pace without stomping on its Southern roots; locals are dedicated to keeping classic Southern charm alive.
 The blending of these two personalities is engagingly energetic.

-The best time to visit Charlotte is from March through May or from September through November, the shoulder seasons when the city is less crowded and hotels are less expensive.
+The best time to visit Charlotte is March through May or September through November, the shoulder seasons when the city is less crowded and hotels are less expensive.
 Though it's tempting to visit in summer thanks to the extended hours offered by some of the city's top attractions, June through August is also the busiest (not to mention the hottest) time to be in the Queen City.
 Plan an early autumn visit and you'll be rewarded with mild temps and agreeable hotel prices.
 Winters are fairly pleasant – snow is rare and the evening lows hover between 50 and 60 degrees Fahrenheit.
-You'll also find that tourists abandon the city this time of year, and hotel rates take a nose dive.
+You'll also find that tourists abandon the city this time of year, and hotel rates take a nosedive.